 Convenience Retail Asia is a member of the Fung Retailing Group.
-It has the exclusive right to the Circle K brand name for convenience store retailing in Hong Kong and Macau and on the Chinese Mainland.
-It also owns the famous Saint Honore Cake Shop bakery chain, operating stores in Hong Kong, Macau and throughout the Pearl River Delta region.
-There are 509 Circle K and Saint Honore stores in total in Hong Kong, Macau, Guangzhou and Zhuhai.
-In 2017, the Group secured the Hong Kong, Macau and Southern China franchise for Zoff, Japan's leading fast-fashion eyewear chain and a highly popular brand amongst younger generations.
-There are currently 10 Zoff stores in high-traffic commercial locations in Hong Kong.
+It owns the famous Saint Honore Cake Shop bakery chain, operating stores in Hong Kong, Macau and throughout the Pearl River Delta region.
+As at 31 December 2020, there were 119 Saint Honore stores in total across Hong Kong, Macau and Guangzhou.
+In 2017, the Group secured the Hong Kong, Macau and Southern China franchise for Zoff, Japan's leading fast-fashion eyewear chain and a highly popular brand among younger generations.
+There are currently 11 Zoff stores in high-traffic commercial locations in Hong Kong.
+In 2020, the Group obtained the franchise licence to operate Mon cher, a premium Japanese cake and pâtisserie chain, in Hong Kong and Macau.
+There is currently one location in Hong Kong with more openings planned.